clarus/coq-blog/posts/2014-11-24 Use OPAM for Coq.md

 To install a package:

+    opam install coq:io:hello-world

+To specify the version you want to install:

-    opam install coq:ssreflect
+    opam install coq:io:hello-world.1.1.0

-If the package is slow to install (for instance, Coq itself), you can always use the `-j` option:
+If the package is slow to install (for instance, Coq itself), use the `-j` option to speed it up and `-v` to see the progress:

-    opam install -j6 coq
+    opam install -j4 -v coq